trunksbomb/Batteries/README.md

 Starting with v1.2.0, a new Charger block is available to charge your batteries.
 Insert a Battery into the Charger to use it as a stationary energy source for machines (not included) or to charge the battery.
 A Battery in a Charger can be charged from other mods' power generation/transfer methods, or by enabling the "Creative Charger" config option to allow the Charger to generate energy out of thin air!
 Batteries will charge any item that accepts Forge Energy.

+Starting with v1.3.0, a new tier of battery (Ender Battery) and a new block (Ender Battery Uplink) are available.
+The Ender Battery can be linked to an Ender Battery Uplink, and any energy received by the Uplink will be sent to the battery.